EnumerativeGeometry/enumerativegeometry.github.io/README.md

 Building an open-source virtual mathematical kernel with Lean4 for solving enumerative geometry problems
 *(Note: The classical Chow relation traditionally relies on graded rings over complex numbers.
 This project clarifies and addresses that gap by developing a generalized framework not dependent on complex numbers.)* We call this framework virtual set theory (note this is a research project timelines at the end of this document).

 One the ethical use of AI for this project: All concepts and calculations are done manually, some use of LLMs will be used to speed up development and boostrap formal verification in Lean4.
+Results will be published on ArXiv for peer-review.
+Open contributions are welcome.

 ---